Concyclic points

 In geometry, a set of points are said to be concyclic (or cocyclic) if they lie on a common circle.
-All concyclic points are at the same distance from the center of the circle.
-Three points in the plane that do not all fall on a straight line are concyclic, but four or more such points in the plane are not necessarily concyclic.
+A polygon whose vertices are concyclic is called a cyclic polygon, and the circle is called its circumscribing circle or circumcircle.
+All concyclic points are equidistant from the center of the circle.

+Three points in the plane that do not all fall on a straight line are concyclic, so every triangle is a cyclic polygon, with a well-defined circumcircle.
+However, four or more points in the plane are not necessarily concyclic.
+After triangles, the special case of cyclic quadrilaterals has been most extensively studied.

-Bisectors
+Perpendicular bisectors

 In general the centre O of a circle on which points P and Q lie must be such that OP and OQ are equal distances.
 Therefore O must lie on the perpendicular bisector of the line segment PQ.
 For n distinct points there are n(n − 1)/2 bisectors, and the concyclic condition is that they all meet in a single point, the centre O.